Nutrition for Sport Injury Recovery

 - Macrophages engulf bacteria and dead cells so new cells can grow at the site 72 hours to several weeks following injury

 Now, there’s a little bit of a debate on whether or not inflammation is good or bad.
 I won’t get into the nitty gritty details of that.
 However, as a general rule, a little inflammation is ok- like after a workout.
 Your body can actually adapt to this and it can help with muscle protein synthesis, given that you are eating.
 A lot of inflammation and prolonged inflammation is not so good.
 This is what you get after an injury.

 Why is injury inflammation bad and workout inflammation ok?
 In short, prolonged inflammation and pain can lead to atrophy of the muscle.
 That means muscle loss.
 So basically after an injury, you’re returning weaker than you were previously.
 That’s not good for performance!

 Goals of Nutrition for Sport Injuries

 There are several goals to focus on when it comes to nutrition for sport injuries:

 - Reduce inflammation

 So how do we accomplish all of these goals?
 A good sports nutrition plan!
 What you need to eat actually depends on what type of injury you experienced.
 However, a quality overall diet is of the utmost importance.
 If you are not stocking up on healthy, nutrient dense foods throughout the day, then your ability to recover will be much harder.
-I suggest checking out my new online course, Recharge Your Health!
+I suggest checking out my new online course, The Sustainable Sports Nutrition Academy!
 It will teach you everything you need to know about fueling your body properly for your activity level.